Shipping An Inoperable Vehicle With A-1 AT

 How To Research Inoperable Vehicle Shippers

 Before you get a cost estimate from a potential shipper, you should verify a few basic things.
 The first is obviously whether or not they ship non-operable cars and, if so, how often.
 Experience is key, whether it’s the type of shipment you need or the distance and area of the destination city.
-Ideally, you want to deal with a hauling company that has ample experience with inoperable vehicles, as well as one that operates regularly in the areas in which you’re shipping to and from.
+Ideally, you want to deal with a hauling company with ample experience with inoperable vehicles and one that operates regularly in the areas where you’re shipping to and from.

 Related Information & FAQ